 So, what should caregivers do to make the decision-making process as smooth as possible?

-According to Chandelle Martel, manager of the Geriatric Care Program for Bethesda, the best thing you can do is plan ahead.
+According to team members of the Bethesda Care Management Program, the best thing you can do is plan ahead.
 The best time to talk to your loved ones about senior care options is before a crisis happens.

 Steps to Start the Conversation About Senior Care Options